ysc2229/ysc2229/README.md

 # YSC2229: Libraries and Examples

-This project contains the libraries with the implementations of algorithms and data structures for the first six weeks of Introductory Data Structures and Algorithms (YSC2229).
+This project contains the libraries with the implementations of algorithms and data structures for the Yale-NUS College course on Introductory Data Structures and Algorithms (YSC2229).
 The lecture notes for the course are available at